 Job 42:1–6 Leads Us to Pray for the Somalis

-God, we pray for the spread of the gospel to Berbers, to Somalis, to the Sindhi, to the Dindis, to the King people, to 7000 people groups who still need to know about your grace and your love and who you are.
-God, we pray for the spread of your glory to every nation, tribe, and tongue, as we look forward to that day when we’ll gather around with people from all of them, and enjoy your kingdom and your justice and your righteousness face to face.
+God, we pray for the spread of the gospel to Berbers, to Somalis, to the Sindhi, to the Dindis, to the King people.
+To 7000 people groups who still need to know about your grace and your love and who you are.
+God, we pray for the spread of your glory to every nation, tribe, and tongue.
+We look forward to that day when we’ll gather around with people from all of them, and enjoy your kingdom and your justice and your righteousness face to face.
 Do whatever you desire, we pray.
-Whatever you will in my life, in each of our lives, toward the end that you might be glorified in us, and you might be glorified among all the nations.
+Whatever you will in my life, in each of our lives, toward the end that you might be glorified in us.
+That you might be glorified among all the nations.

 In Jesus’ name, we pray.
 Amen.